A red, white, and blue decorating theme isn’t just for the fourth of July—it’s a fantastic palette for the bedroom any day of the year.

 Country Grows Up

-While it’s a color combination often associated with country, cottage and coastal décor, you can give red, white and blue a very contemporary makeover by adding in a fourth hue—a grayish brown that is neutral enough to add today’s style without detracting from the colorful touches.
-In fact, this bedroom only uses the color trio on the bed and the artwork – the rest of the space is very current with pale gray walls, lots of dark taupe on the curtains and headboard, and of course, the wonderful... round mirror.
+While it’s a color combination often associated with country, cottage, and coastal decor, you can give red, white, and blue a very contemporary makeover by adding in a fourth hue—a grayish brown that is neutral enough to add today’s style without detracting from the colorful touches.